magus/acnh-catalog/README.md

 - allow faster input of multiple items, esp variations maybe by not dismissing search (remove reset input, add a settings dictionary that opens a simple modal with checkboxes to enable/disable "Clear search after adding items"

+- catalog / wishlist tabs at top, can do virtualized list if we do it this way for perf, then a browse becomes possible with all items listed to scroll through
-- we can hide catalog over 50 items, power users aren't scrolling it (we may want to consider virtualizing as well since we know item heights it should be easy)
+- alternative is hide catalog over 50 items, power users aren't scrolling it (we may want to consider virtualizing as well since we know item heights it should be easy)

 - empty / no results showing up wrong for wishlist/catalog, use search OR filters.size to set empty boolean